JacobRuiz3415/Cit114Note2/README.md

 - DevOps is a framework for organing IT teams.
 - In DevOps, culture and tools are important.
 - DevOps allows better collaboration between dev and operation teams.
--Culture in this case is defined as the way members of organization interacts.
+- Culture in this case is defined as the way members of organization interacts.
--In Etsy, new engineers are provided with a laptop which includes a virtual machine, standard tools, and a GitHub account.
+- In Etsy, new engineers are provided with a laptop which includes a virtual machine, standard tools, and a GitHub account.
-- Etsy is a blameless environment.
+- Etsy is a blameless environment where a blame is not place on developer.
 - On Facebook, developers work independently doing small changes;
 - usually, bugs fixed get released twice, and larger changes are released weekly.
 - There was an old way of culture where teams would work in “slips”.